Sago Palm (Cycas revoluta) Indoor Care, Propagation and Common Growing Issues

 Light Requirements

-Sago Palm grows best in medium to bright light with some direct sunlight.
-It can also tolerate direct sunshine.
+Sago Palm grows best in medium to bright light with 4-6 hours of direct sunlight.
+It can also tolerate direct sunshine but it needs to be acclimated gradually.

-Rotate the pot regularly to ensure the Sago Cycad receives light on all sides for uniform growth.
+Rotate the pot regularly to ensure the plant receives light on all sides for uniform growth and prevent lopsided growth.

 Temperature and Humidity